openstack/ironic/doc/source/admin/drivers/ipa.rst

 IPA for deployment.
 There are two types of them, which can be distinguished by prefix:

-* For drivers with ``pxe_`` or ``iscsi_`` prefix IPA exposes the root hard drive as an iSCSI share and calls back to the ironic conductor.
+* For nodes using the :ref:`iscsi-deploy` interface, IPA exposes the root hard drive as an iSCSI share and calls back to the ironic conductor.
 The conductor mounts the share and copies an image there.
 It then signals back to IPA for post-installation actions like setting up a bootloader for local boot support.

-* For drivers with ``agent_`` prefix the conductor prepares a swift temporary URL for an image.
-IPA then handles the whole deployment process: downloading an image from swift, putting it on the machine and doing any post-deploy actions.
+* For nodes using the :ref:`direct-deploy` interface, the conductor prepares a swift temporary URL for an image.
+IPA then handles the whole deployment
+  process: downloading an image from swift, putting it on the machine and doing any post-deploy actions.

 Which one to choose depends on your environment. iSCSI-based drivers put higher load on conductors, agent-based drivers currently require the whole